 Section 2.
 An audit committee consisting of not less than three (3) members, who are not authorized

-check signers, shall be appointed by the Boardat least thirty (30) days before the last meeting
+check signers, shall be appointed by the Board before the last meeting

 of the fiscal year.
 Alternatively, the Club may use a third-party Certified Public Accountant,